Loss to Liverpool must not define season - Rashford

 "We have a duty to this club, a responsibility to represent the badge but we have many opportunities to look ahead, many games coming fast and we have to lock our focus on these."

-United host Real Betis in the Europa League round of 16 on Thursday before playing Southampton in the Premier League on Sunday.
+United host Real Betis in the Europa League last 16 first leg on Thursday before playing Southampton in the Premier League on Sunday.

 - Latest Manchester United news, analysis and fan views